 For over 12 years, second baseman Dustin Pedroia was the heart and soul of the Boston Red Sox.
 In 2018, however, as the club won a team-record 108 games and ultimately the World Series, Pedroia was limited to playing the role of cheerleader and coach.
 Pedroia, who had surgery on his left knee after the 2017 season, came back too soon, playing three games in May, and was unable to take to the diamond for the rest of the season.
-Continued complications from that balky knee limited him to just 6 games in 2019 and none played in 2020.
-Today, the 37-year old Pedroia announced his retirement from Major League Baseball.
+Continued complications from that balky knee limited him to just six games in 2019 and none played in 2020.
+In February 2021, Pedroia announced his retirement from Major League Baseball.

 Pedroia had arthroscopic surgery on his left knee in October 2016, a result of a torn meniscus from an injury sustained in a game in Toronto the month before.
 The following April, in Baltimore, Pedroia’s knee was injured further when the Orioles’ Manny Machado apparently spiked him in a slide at second base.
 That play was a contributing factor to the injury that limited Pedroia to 89 of the team’s final 145 games in 2017.

-After the ’17 season, the Sox second sacker had cartilage restoration surgery on the knee, a surgery that he now regrets having.
-Other rehabilitation options were available but he opted instead for the complicated surgery, a graft in which, he says, “you’re putting somebody else’s bone in your body.”
-Pedroia was expected to miss the first two months of the 2018 season and did come back on May 26 but, in retrospect, he returned far too soon.
+After the ’17 season, the Sox second sacker had cartilage restoration surgery on the knee, a surgery that he later regretted having.
+Other rehabilitation options were available, but he opted instead for the complicated surgery, a graft in which, he says, “you’re putting somebody else’s bone in your body.”
+Pedroia was expected to miss the first two months of the 2018 season and did come back on May 26, but, in retrospect, he returned far too soon.

-All told, Pedroia appeared in just 9 games combined in the 2018-20 seasons.
-Now that he’s officially retired (having played his last game in 2019), Pedroia will be eligible for the BBWAA (Baseball Writers Association of America) ballot for the Hall of Fame in January 2025.
-After a brief recap of Pedey’s 14-year MLB career, I’ll tackle the question about whether he accomplished enough on the diamond to deserve to have a plaque with his image lasered upon it in baseball’s historical shrine in Cooperstown, New York.
+All told, Pedroia appeared in just nine games combined in the 2018-20 seasons.
+Pedroia is now eligible for the BBWAA (Baseball Writers Association of America) ballot for the Hall of Fame.
+After a brief recap of Pedey’s 14-year MLB career, I’ll tackle the question of whether he accomplished enough on the diamond to deserve to have a plaque with his image lasered upon it in baseball’s historical shrine in Cooperstown, New York.

 Cooperstown Cred: Dustin Pedroia (2B)